 On June 12, 1790, Secretary of State Thomas Jefferson was recovering from an attack of his "periodical headache."
-Two letters and a small parcel arrived at 57 Maiden Lane.
-After examining them, Jefferson left the house, joined the shopping throngs on Broadway, and returned home with two flower pots.
-These he filled with earth in which he carefully laid part of the contents of the parcel; the rest he sent to friends in Virginia, observing: "It is a most precious thing if we can save it."
-Two weeks later he placed the pots, now containing twenty-three seedlings, before a window in his book gallery.
+Two letters and a small parcel arrived at 57 Maiden Lane.1 After examining them, Jefferson left the house, joined the shopping throngs on Broadway, and returned home with two flowerpots.
+These he filled with earth in which he carefully laid part of the contents of the parcel; the rest he sent to friends in Virginia, observing: "It is a most precious thing if we can save it."2 Two weeks later, he placed the pots, now containing twenty-three seedlings, before a window in his book gallery.
 Jefferson then anxiously watched their race with the retreating sun.

 Jefferson had first become interested in introducing the culture of dry, mountain, or upland rice to America in the summer of 1787, when he read a traveler's account of Indochina.
-By then he had solved the mystery of the slow sales of Carolina rice in France.
-He had "sifted the matter to the bottom by crossing the Alps into the rice country" of Italy.
-From the fields of Lombardy he brought back the iron tooth of a rice pestle and pocketfuls of unhusked grain, in defiance of a law prohibiting "the exportation of rough rice on pain of death."
-His observations in Italy proved that neither the variety nor method of preparation were impediments to the sale of American rice.
+By then, he had solved the mystery of the slow sales of Carolina rice in France.
+He had "sifted the matter to the bottom by crossing the Alps into the rice country" of Italy.4 From the fields of Lombardy, he brought back the iron tooth of a rice pestle and pocketfuls of unhusked grain, in defiance of a law prohibiting "the exportation of rough rice on pain of death."5 His observations in Italy proved that neither the variety nor the method of preparation was an impediment to the sale of American rice.
 Southern rice planters must make more of an effort to ship directly to France rather than to British middlemen — particularly in time for Lent.6

-To bring to an end the culture of a plant "which sows life and death with almost equal hand," Jefferson first had to find a sufficient stock of the seed of its alternative.
-In his global search he enlisted an Oriental prince, an English scientist, a French philosophe, and an American sea captain.
+To bring to an end the culture of a plant "which sows life and death with almost equal hand," Jefferson first had to find a sufficient stock of the seed of its alternative.11 In his global search, he enlisted an Oriental prince, an English scientist, a French philosophe, and an American sea captain.
 He started by canvassing his acquaintances in Paris.
-He accompanied his letter to Simon Charles Boutin, Treasurer of the Royal Navy, with a copy of his Notes on Virginia.
-Boutin promised his assistance to a project so "useful and full of humanity" and invited Jefferson to dine at his estate on the hill of Montmartre.
-Jefferson's letter to Boutin is unlocated.
-There Jefferson would have seen a notable mineralogical cabinet and the first English garden in Paris, with a dairy and menagerie, an antique tomb shaded by cypresses, and a pavilion housing a Roman gladiator in marble.
+He accompanied his letter to Simon Charles Boutin, Treasurer of the Royal Navy, with a copy of his Notes on the State of Virginia.
+Boutin promised his assistance to a project so "useful and full of humanity" and invited Jefferson to dine at his estate on the hill of Montmartre.12 There Jefferson would have seen a notable mineralogical cabinet and the first English garden in Paris, with a dairy and menagerie, an antique tomb shaded by cypresses, and a pavilion housing a Roman gladiator in marble.
 Exotic shrubs and flowers filled the groves and greenhouses of Boutin's "Tivoli."

-Jefferson also asked the aid of "the first character in the kingdom for integrity, patriotism, (and) knowledge," Chretien Guillaume Lamoignon de Malesherbes.
+Jefferson also asked the aid of "the first character in the kingdom for integrity, patriotism, [and] knowledge,"13 Chrétien Guillaume de Lamoignon de Malesherbes.
 His letter to this friend opened with an appeal to "your zeal to promote the general good of mankind by an interchange of useful things."
-Malesherbes could render "the most precious service to my countrymen" by finding a substitute for lowland rice.
+Malesherbes could render "the most precious service to my countrymen" by finding a substitute for lowland rice.14

-At this time Jefferson was determined to have the dry rice of Cochin China, and, fortuitously, there was an envoy from that distant land actually in Paris.
-The exiled Prince of Vietnam, Nguyen Canh, had sent his son to seek French aid in taking his country back from the Tay Son rebels.
+At this time, Jefferson was determined to have the dry rice of Cochinchina, and, fortuitously, there was an envoy from that distant land actually in Paris.
+The exiled Prince of Vietnam, Nguyen Phúc Ánh, had sent his son to seek French aid in taking his country back from the Tay Son rebels.
 Prince Canh had arrived in the city in February, accompanied by his father's advisor, the French bishop Pigneau de Béhaine.
-Like Poivre before him, Pigneau had gone to Cochin China as a missionary, but had maintained his apostolic calling, devoting himself to the restoration of the Nguyen family to the Vietnamese throne.
+Like Poivre before him, Pigneau had gone to Cochinchina as a missionary, but had maintained his apostolic calling, devoting himself to the restoration of the Nguyen family to the Vietnamese throne.
 The exotic appearance and romantic mission of Prince Canh, who was only seven years old, at once captivated the French court, and many of the ladies of fashion adopted a creation of Marie Antoinette's hairdresser, "la coiffure au prince de Cochin-Chine."

 Prince Canh led his father's army in the campaigns of re-conquest but died of smallpox at twenty-one.
 Bishop Pigneau, a major influence on Nguyen's enlightened judicial and educational reforms, died in 1799; all the mandarins of the court, 12,000 of the royal bodyguards, and 40,000 mourners attended his funeral.